Sign up for our newsletter

 3) Get mentions on authoritative sites

-It is worth noting that many people who did a lot of link building in ways that contradicted Google’s spam policies were hit by the October 2022 spam update.
 Links can be powerful if they truly are mentions from authorities in your niche or represent recommendations from experts.
 But Google is getting much better at determining which links are just there because an SEO is trying to trick their algorithms into thinking others are recommending content.

 Good authoritative mentions are usually difficult to get.
 But, if you want to be known as an authority, it is vitally important that you find ways to get them.

 Good authoritative mentions often are like good Public Relations (P.R.)
 You want people to be mentioning your business in a positive light.
 The more good discussion you can generate about your business the better.
-This likely contributes to E-A-T.
+This likely contributes to E-E-A-T.

 Note from Marie: If you have struggled to find good link builders, you are not alone.
 It is easy to build links.
 It is very difficult to find ways to truly get other experts and authorities to mention you online.
 I do not offer link building, but if you need help here, you can reach out and I am happy to introduce you to someone whom I feel does good work in this area.

-Remember when we Googled the name of the author who did not have E-A-T to write about the flu?
+Remember when we Googled the name of the author who did not have E-E-A-T to write about the flu?
 When you Google the name of the author in this example, you can see that she is mentioned all over the place, on authoritative sites, in connection with parenting:

 And here is what the QRG say about this author: